tremho/humanTest/npm/README.md

 startManualTest('Verify Content')
 ```

-Returns **any** void  This does not return a promise like the other commands
+Returns **any** Promise<number>  Return can be ignored; resolves to 0 if remote app launched successfully.If the remote app does not run, subsequent tests are skipped.

 #### endManualTest